Skip to main content

 Analyst Summary

-Both BioCatch and CrowdStrike compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+AI Security remains a contested market, with BioCatch and CrowdStrike among its most prominent entrants.
 BioCatch provides behavioural biometrics and fraud prevention AI that analyses how users physically interact with digital devices — mouse movements, typing cadence, touch pressure, and navigation patterns — to authenticate genuine users and detect account takeover, social engineering, and application fraud in real time during banking and financial transactions.
 CrowdStrike is a publicly traded cybersecurity company founded in 2011 that specializes in cloud-native endpoint protection and threat intelligence.

 Metrics Comparison